 The Bats of Kenya Project

 Straddling the equator in East Africa, Kenya is an economically impoverished but megadiverse country.
-Many challenges confront its national development, among them a burgeoning human population, drought and climate change, and a too-small cadre of scientists and resource managers.
+Many challenges confront its national development, among them a burgeoning human population, persistent drought and climate change, and a too-small cadre of scientists and resource managers.
 Since 1998, The Field Museum has collaborated with two Kenyan scientific agencies--Kenya Wildlife Service (KWS) and the National Museums of Kenya (NMK)--to solve the nation's scientific challenges and train personnel.
 One of these challenges is the management of Kenya's native bat populations.
 Bats represent fully one-quarter of Kenya's >400 mammal species.
 Scientists are only now realizing the important ecological services provided by bats.
 In addition to maintaining healthy ecosystems through pollination of flowers, seed dispersal, and consuming herbivorous insects, bats are crucial -- if usually overlooked -- partners in modern agriculture.

 Richness of African bat faunas by country (from Patterson & Webala, 2012), showing the remarkable richness of East African faunas (dark bars).

 Myotis welwitschii from Kisumu Impala Sanctuary, Jan 2012 (photo by Bruce Patterson)